 # long oriented data format

-df <- stk_read_lux("your_lux_file.lux")
+df <- stk_read_lux(

-# plot the data using plotly show
+# plot the data using plotly

 stk_profile(df, plotly = TRUE)

 Date and time values of the non-breeding season can easily be determined and used in further sub-setting of the data for final processing.
+You can use the automated stk_screen_twl()

-# filter data using the dplyr
+# filter data using twilight heuristics

 df <- df |>